Using an employer of record in Australia

 Minimum wage is periodically reviewed and adjusted by the government to align with inflation and the cost of living.
 Employers must keep up with these changes to remain compliant and avoid penalties.

-One of the easiest way to stay compliant with minimum wage rules in Australia is to partner with an employer of record in Australia.
-An EOR can apply the correct pay rates and update your payroll in line with regulatory changes.
+You may consider partnering with an employer of record in Australia to stay compliant with minimum wage rules in Australia.
+An EOR may offer guidance on the correct pay rates and help you update payroll in line with regulatory changes.

 Employment contracts in Australia